Fruit tree species

 Plums are also more nutrient-rich than apples or pears, and comparable to some other "superfoods" such as blueberries.
 Although plum trees do suffer from a range of diseases, they seem to catch them less often than other fruit varieties.
 Most important of all, the flavour of ripe home-grown plums is vastly superior to shop-bought fruit.
 Indeed in our opinion freshly-picked dessert plums can offer the most exquisite sweet flavours of any fruit available from the temperate garden.

 We offer mostly 'European' plum trees - from the species Prunus domestica.
 European plums have a much better and more interesting range of flavours than the 'Japanese' plums usually found in supermarkets.
 Most garden plum trees in Northern Europe are of this species, and they are well suited to temperate climates, being hardier than the Japanese varieties and flowering later.
 Whilst European plums do not store particularly well, the fruit usually ripens over a 1-2 week period, during which time the tree can be picked daily to ensure a steady supply of fruit.

 There is also a sub-group of European plums known as Gages, usually ranked within the species Prunus domestica, but sometimes sub-categorised as the "Reine Claude" group.
 Gage trees look similar to plum trees but the fruits are smaller and rounder than European plums, and either green or golden/yellow in colour.
 Gage trees prefer slightly warmer growing conditions than other European plums to bring out their full flavour, and their natural home is France - but they can be grown in any temperate climate.
-Gages have a unique distinctive rich sweet flavour, somewhat like an intense melon.
+Gages are renowned for their unique distinctive rich-sweet flavour.